The Sea of Grass (film): Plot

-During a great blizzard, the settlers are alarmed by the sound of Brewton's cattle near their house.
-Fearful for his wheat crop, knowing its destruction would spell the ruin of his farm, the man goes out of the house with his rifle, planning to scare off the cattle.
-When they stampede, he shoots and kills one of the cows; he also wounds one of Brewton's cowboys, who were trying to herd the cattle in the storm.
-The rest of the ranch hands severely beat the farmer.
-His pregnant wife goes into the fierce storm to help him inside and loses her baby.
-When Lutie learns of the incident, she rides quickly out to the settlers' house, but they refuse to see her.
+During a blizzard, the Halls are alarmed by the sound of Brewton's cattle near their house.
+Fearful for his wheat crop, Sam goes out of the house with his rifle, planning to scare off the cattle.
+When they stampede, he shoots and kills one of the cows, which results in Brewton's men striking him with their gun buts.
+His pregnant wife then goes into the storm to carry him back into the house and loses her baby.
 Having lost their crop and baby, they are broken and concede the land to Brewton.
+Lutie tries to talk to Selina, but the Halls decide to sever ties with her.

-Brewton tells Lutie that he had warned her the settlers faced severe challenges.
-Furious with him, Lutie decides to leave Salt Fork for a while.
-She goes to Denver.
+Brewton tells Lutie that he warned her the settlers faced severe challenges and the land would beat them.
+Furious with him, Lutie decides to leave Salt Fork for a while and goes to Denver.
 While planning to return to St. Louis, she runs into Chamberlain.
-The two have a discreet affair, and Lutie decides to return to Brewton.
-After her return to Salt Fork, she gives birth to a boy, whom she names Brock.
-She continues to struggle in Brewton's world.
+The two have a discreet affair, and Lutie returns to Brewton, where she gives birth to a boy named Brock.
+During the birth, she becomes hysterical and confesses that Brock is Chamberlain's to her doctor, Doc Neil.
+Brewton overhears.
+Doc Neil tells him to forget what Lutie said, as women often are hysterical during childbirth and hallucinate from pain, but Brewton ignores him.
+From then on, he regards Lutie and Brock suspiciously.

-Chamberlain successfully lobbies for a Federal District Court in Salt Fork, and he wins election as its judge.
-He will preside over land disputes, which increase as the government encourages homesteading.
+Two years pass.
+Chamberlain lobbies for a Federal District Court in Salt Fork, and he wins election as its judge.
 Brewton believes that Chamberlain will decide in favor of settlers on "his" land.
+One day, a large group of homesteaders arrive.
 As he arms himself and his men to ward off the settlers, Lutie pleads with him to reconsider.
-They argue in the abandoned sod house, where Brewton prepares his ammunition, and he gets Lutie to confess to the affair with Chamberlain.
-She agrees to leave, but Brewton refuses to let her take the two children.
+They argue, and Brewton forces Lutie to confess to the affair with Chamberlain.
+Brewton refuses to believe that Lutie loves him as she doesn't agree with him about the prarie.
+She doesn't want to leave, but agrees to; he refuses to let her take the children, who are two and four.